 In our history of cross stitch we see how counted cross stitch was invented just before the 15th century.
 During this time samplers, we, exactly as you expect; samples.
-Books weren’t in common print, cross stitch patterns definately didn’t exist, and so samplers existed as professionally curated parts stitched together into long scroll like reference materials.
+Books weren’t in common print, cross stitch patterns definitely didn’t exist, and so samplers existed as professionally curated parts stitched together into a long scroll-like reference material.

 So what of modern times?
 What now?
-We know samplers can be a collection of mottoes, words, icons, images, they can be a reference material, or a finished piece.
+We know samplers can be a collection of mottoes, words, icons, images, they can be reference material or a finished piece.

 I’d like to thank the Victoria & Albert Museum for their resource on the history of samplers, which was super helpful in putting this article together, and a great read.